RafaelBarbosatec/flutter_openchat/README.md

 ### Customization

-This chat is entery customizable take a look some params to do it:
+This chat is entirely customizable take a look some params to do it:

 ```dart